 History: Wayne State has a long history of providing real-life media opportunities to students, with the radio station going on the air in 1971 and the TV station starting in 1976.

 Annual events: “The Roommate Game” is the longest running college television game show in the Midwest.
-KWSC-FM has been holding its annual Turkey Drop and Haven House remote events for the last 21 years.
+KWSC-FM also holds its Turkey Drop and Haven House remote events annually.

 Our Focus is Results